franciscop/fetch/readme.md

 As disadvantages, I can think of two major ones for `fch`:

 - Requires Node.js 18+, which is the version that includes `fetch()` by default.
-- Does not support some more advanced options,
+- Does not support many of the more advanced options, like `onUploadProgress` nor `onDownloadProgress`.